Act of Proscription 1746: Geographical coverage

 The elements of the act relating to the proscription of arms applied to the Highlands of Scotland, i.e. the counties of Dunbarton, on the north side of the water of Leven, Stirling on the north side of the river of Forth, Perth, Kincardine, Aberdeen, Inverness, Nairn, Cromarty, Argyll, Forfar, Banff, Sutherland, Caithness, Elgin and Ross.

 The act applied to the whole of Scotland.

-Comment

-Samuel Johnson commented that "the last law by which the Highlanders are deprived of their arms, has operated with efficacy beyond expectations ... the arms were collected with such rigour, that every house was despoiled of its defence".

 Sections of the act

 A new section, which became known as the Dress Act (19 Geo.
 2. c.
 39), banned wearing of "the Highland Dress".
 Provision was also included to protect those involved in putting down the rebellion from lawsuits.
 Measures to prevent children from being "educated in disaffected or rebellious principles" included a requirement for school prayers for the King and royal family.

 The most severe penalties, at a minimum six months' incarceration and transportation to a penal colony for a second offence, made these the most severe portion of this act.